fusion-energy/neutronics-workshop/README.md

 This task is more open ended - the aim is to find the minimum thickness of breeder material needed to obtain a TBR of 1.2.

 There are several candidate breeder materials including a lithium ceramic (Li4SiO4), Flibe, Lithium lead (eutectic) and pure lithium.
 Each material can have it's Li6 content enriched and this has an impact on the TBR.

 Examine the ```simulate_tokamak_model.py``` file and try to understand how the model is created and particularly how the simulation parameters are saved in a .json file.

-You will need to adjust some of the simulation settings (nps and batches) to make sure that the error on the final TBR values are acceptable.
+- You will need to adjust some of the simulation settings (nps and batches) to make sure that the error on the final TBR values are acceptable.

-Currently the input parameters for lithium 6 enrichment and blanket thickness are randomly sampled so you might want to change this as well.
+- Currently the input parameters for Li6 enrichment and blanket thickness are randomly sampled so you might want to change this as well.

-First you will also need to change the surface definitions so that the geometry changes as thickness is varied when a new thickness is passed to the geometry making function.
+- You will also need to change the surface definitions so that the geometry changes as thickness is varied when a new thickness is passed to the geometry making function.

-Run the script to produce simulation results.
-There are two scripts to help you analyse these.
+Run the script to perform simulations.
+There are two scripts to help you analyse the results.

 - ```plot_simulation_results_2d.py``` will allow you to see the impact of changing either the Li6 enrichment or the blanket thickness.